CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 ```

 Ahhh, VPN. of course. don't be stupid.
+I looked into GADIT3-ARIN and found [this](https://www.whois.com/whois/104.37.4.3) and [this](https://www.abuseipdb.com/whois/45.74.0.243)
+I found Uzair Gadit [here](https://en.incarabia.com/disruptcom-commits-us100million-to-ai-startups-720046.html), [here](https://techeconomy.ng/disrupt-com-to-invest-100m-in-next-gen-ai-startups/), and [here](https://www.crunchbase.com/person/uzair-gadit) - this last one has that PureVPN from the information above.

 OK, let's do a whois lookup on the domain 'easycheckactivate.com'.
 This time i used whois.domaintools.com - because why not.